-To calculate the property tax for residential real estate, you first need to know a few key numbers:
+To calculate the property tax for residential real estate, you first need to understand certain vital numbers:

-With these numbers in hand, you can then calculate your property tax.
+With these numbers in hand, you can now calculate your property tax.

 How to Calculate Property Tax

-Property taxes are calculated by taking the mill levy (tax assessment rate) and multiplying it by the property’s assessed value.
-For example, if the assessed value of a property is $200,000 and the mill levy for your area is 4%, the amount of property tax you will likely pay each year is about $8,000.
+Calculate property taxes by multiplying the assessed value by the tax rate set by the local taxing authority.
+For example, if a property’s estimated value is $200,000 and the mill levy for your area is 4%, the property tax you will likely pay yearly is about $8,000.

-Calculating property taxes is a big part of owning profitable rental homes in Baxter.
-But if these and other tasks are challenging or time-consuming, why not hire Real Property Management Deluxe to do it for you?
-Our rental management experts offer investors like you fair market analyses and other tools to help you maximize the profitability of the properties you currently own and invest more confidently in your next income property.
+Real Property Management Deluxe furnishes investors like you, for instance, market analyses and other tools to help you multiply the profitability of your properties and invest more positively and confidently in your next income property.
 Contact us today or give us a call at 218-454-7368 to find out more about what we have to offer.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.